joel99/context_general_bci/config/exp/arch/robust/readme.md

 `tune` folder adapts multi-context models to each test session.
 `probe` folder velocity decodes from adapted or single-session models.

-Some other assumptions:
+Some other notes:
-- TAPT performs on par with in-pretraining (seemed to be the case in pilots)
+- We assume TAPT performs on par with in-pretraining (seemed to be the case in pilots)
+- We also cannot run single-session baselines on the 20-40 trial Pitt datasets.
+- We do not outperform NLB models, but that is not explored in this particular experiment.